Advanced

 Conclusions

 A business can grow significantly using data science tools and methods.
 Every company is going through a digital transformation, and there is a growing need for people with the necessary knowledge and abilities.
 Companies are willing to pay top dollar for the right talent.
-If data science is something you're interested in pursuing professionally or if you want to change careers to become a business analyst, data analyst, data engineer, analytics engineer, etc.
+If data science is something you're interested in pursuing professionally, consider acquiring the necessary skills to excel in this growing field, as it offers many opportunities for career advancement and innovation.

 Good Luck & Happy Learning!!